huggingface/olm-datasets/pipeline_scripts/common_crawl/README.md

 There are tons of duplicates in Common Crawl data, and our deduplication procedure is very aggressive.
 When you specify `--segment_sampling_ratios 0.20` to get the OLM dataset, keep in mind that the deduplication script will need about 800GB of RAM.

 With 20% of a Common Crawl snapshot, the size of the dataset coming from the BigScience filters should be about 300GB when saved to your disk.
 After going through the deduplication step, it will only be about 30GB!
-When combined with a Wikipedia snapshot, this level of data is about compute-optimal for training a model at the scale of RoBERTa-large.
+When combined with a Wikipedia snapshot, this level of data is about 8 to 9B tokens.
+So, it is compute-optimal for training a model at the scale of RoBERTa-large according to the [Chinchilla Paper](https://arxiv.org/abs/2203.15556).
 But if you want to train a larger model, then specify a higher value for `--segment_sampling_ratios`, or even use multiple Common Crawl snapshots like this:

 ```
 python download_common_crawl.py --snapshots CC-MAIN-2022-27 CC-MAIN-2022-33 --segment_sampling_ratios 0.5 1 --download_dir=common_crawl_wet_downloads --num_proc=224